 Care & Treatment

-Treatment for anemia will depend on the type that you have been diagnosed with.
+Treatment for anemia will depend on the type of anemia a person has.

-Anemia caused by kidney disease or chemotherapy might require injection treatments (known as erythropoietin stimulating agents) to increase red blood cell production in the bone marrow.
+Anemia caused by kidney disease or chemotherapy might require injections to increase a person’s red blood cell production.
+Severe anemia may require a blood transfusion.